Xalgorithms/general-documentation/concepts/on.rule.systems.md

 There are two common variants of this category of rule system: pure inference and action-by-inference (ABI).
-Pure inference systems merely classify or answer inqueries about the information sumbitted.
-ABI implementations add an additional processing step that may trigger an action based on the categorization of the sumbmitted information.
+Pure inference systems merely classify or answer inquiries about the information submitted.
+ABI implementations add an additional processing step that may trigger an action based on the categorization of the submitted information.

 Action-by-inference systems are superficially similar to ECA systems but can be differentiated if we examine the semantics surrounding the information that is